 Transgender Research Award

 The Div.
-44 Committee for Transgender People & Gender Diversity is pleased to announce the seventh annual $500 research award for psychological research that addresses trans issues.
-This award will be given at the 2017 APA Convention and is open to anyone conducting psychological research using trans participants or studying issues affecting trans people and communities.
-The project may be completed (within the years 2014-2016) or in progress.
+44 Committee for Transgender People & Gender Diversity is pleased to announce its annual $500 research award for psychological research that addresses trans issues.
+This award will be given at this year's APA Convention and is open to anyone conducting psychological research using trans participants or studying issues affecting trans people and communities.
+The project may be completed (within the past three years) or in progress.
 The award winner will also disseminate and/or share findings with multiple audiences and communities that are directly impacted by the research (e.g., academic audiences, traditional publications, community-focused workshops, etc.).

 Applicants must submit all application materials electronically.
 These materials should be attached to a single email message.
 In the subject line of the email, please write the full name of the research award.